teris78/GPS_Speed_Calculator/README.md

 ```

 ## How It Works
-- The script uses the **Haversine formula** to calculate the distance between consecutive GPS points.
+- The script uses the Haversine formula to calculate the distance between consecutive GPS points.
 - Speed is calculated using the distance traveled divided by the time difference.

-## License
-This project is licensed under the MIT License.